-Research Technician, Crop Protection Genetics
+Research Associate, Crop Protection Genetics

 Yvonne Thompson currently calls Salina, Kansas, her home, but she spent her early years growing up in Charleston, South Carolina, and later moved to Memphis, Tennessee, for high school.

 She attended the University of Arkansas at Pine Bluff for her undergrad degree, where, as a golden lion, she earned a Bachelor of Science in Biology.
 Her Ph.D. in Crop Sciences was completed at the Washington State University — Go Cougs!

 The Land Institute’s passion for working for its mission was very apparent to me.
 They seem to take a different approach than other entities, with their mission being at the center of every research question, activity, and event.

 What experiences are most relevant to your position at The Land Institute?

 Many of my work experiences with fungi and nematodes, including developing screening systems to observe plant-pathogen interactions, are directly relevant to my position at The Land Institute.
 In addition, I will be exercising my skills in statistical genomics.

 What’s most inspiring about your specific position at The Land Institute?

 The opportunity to observe plant-pathogen interactions – I love seeing the effect that different fungi, viruses, and nematodes have on plants.